Skip Navigation

 • Number of partnerships and collaborations established between Title V agencies, pediatric practices, QI experts, and community community partners to support the design, implementation, and spread of adolescent well-visit QI initiatives.
 (Measures the level of multi-community partner engagement and collective impact)

-• Number of policy and systems changes implemented by Title V agencies and partners to create an enabling environment for QI, such as aligning payment incentives, reducing regulatory barriers, and promoting data interoperability.
+• Number of policy and systems changes implemented by Title V agencies and partners to create an enabling environment for QI, such as aligning payment incentives, reducing regulatory challenges, and promoting data interoperability.
 (Measures the broader systems-level support for QI initiative success)

 • Number of adolescents from communities with low well-visit rates who receive comprehensive well-visits as a result of tailored QI initiatives and outreach efforts by pediatric practices.
 (Measures the impact of QI on reducing gaps in well-visit access and utilization)